RoverPlatform/rover-ios/README.md

 There is a little magic happening behind the scenes that makes this method especially valuable.

-Often you will have a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object with its content type set to `.LandingPage` but the `message.landingPage` property is null.
+Often you will have a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/1.1.0/Pod/Classes/Model/Message.swift) object with its content type set to `.LandingPage` but the `message.landingPage` property is null.
 This is because the SDK has received the message but has not yet loaded the landing page.
 A typical landing page amounts for 5-6 Kb and is loaded on demand to optimize bandwidth effeciency.

-The `Rover.viewController` method accepts a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/Model/Message.swift) object and returns a [`ScreenViewController`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/UI/RVScreenViewController.swift) that knows how to load its contents.
+The `Rover.viewController` method accepts a [`Message`](https://github.com/RoverPlatform/rover-ios/blob/1.1.0/Pod/Classes/Model/Message.swift) object and returns a [`ScreenViewController`](https://github.com/RoverPlatform/rover-ios/blob/0.2.0/Pod/Classes/UI/RVScreenViewController.swift) that knows how to load its contents.

+#### The Experience View Controller

+Much like the `ScreenViewController`, the `ExperienceViewController` is used for messages containing an experience.
+You may continue using the `Rover.viewController` method for these messages with the one caveat that `ExperienceViewController`s are a subclass of `UINavigationController` and therefore must always be presented modally.

 ##### The Modal View Controller